Port of New York and New Jersey: Port Inland Distribution Network

 The Port Inland Distribution Network involves new or expanded transportation systems for redistribution by barge and rail for the shipped goods and containers that are delivered at area ports in an effort to curtail the use of trucks and their burden on the environment, traffic, and highway systems.
 The Port Authority of New York and New Jersey (PANYNJ), New Jersey Department of Transportation (NJDOT), and Delaware Valley Regional Planning Commission (DVRPC), are involved in initiatives to review and develop this network.
 To instantiate PIDN, the PANYNJ signed an agreement November 29, 2003 with the Port of Albany to provide twice weekly barge service.
 By 2014, the service had been discontinued.

 In 2018, service between Newark and Brooklyn to Port of Davisville in Rhode Island was initiated.

 America's Marine Highway

 America's Marine Highway is a similar United States Department of Transportation initiative to capitalize on U.S. waterways for the transport of goods.
 In 2016, MARAD made a grant of $1.6 million to improve the terminal at Red Hook as part of the Marine Highway program.
 Barges carrying containers on a route between Red Hook and Newark began operation in September 2016.

-In 2010, a private sector service provider began short sea shipping of aggregate products with a barge service between Tremley Point, Linden on the Arthur Kill and the Port of Salem to address a critical, yet weak link in freight transport with ports in the Delaware Valley.
+In 2010, a private sector service provider began short sea shipping of aggregate products with a barge service between Tremley Point, Linden on the Arthur Kill and the Port of Salem to address a critical, yet weak link in freight transport with ports in the Philadelphia metropolitan area.